Profunctor Optics, a Categorical Update: Tambara theory

 There is, however, an equivalent way of defining profunctor composition if we interpret each \Vt{profunctor} \(\C^{op} \otimes \D \to \V\) as a \Vt{functor} \(\C^{op} \to [\D,\V]\) to the category of copresheaves.
 In this case, the composition of two profunctors \(P \colon \C^{op} \to [\D,\V]\) and \(Q \colon \D^{op} \to [\E,\V]\) is the \Vt{functor} \((Q \diamond P) \colon \C^{op} \to [\E,\V]\) defined by taking a left Kan extension \((Q \diamond P) \coloneqq \Lan_y Q \circ P\) along the Yoneda embedding \(y \colon \D^{op} \to [\D,\V]\).
 The unit profunctor for composition is precisely the Yoneda embedding.

-In the same way that we can construct a Kleisli category over a monad, we will perform a Kleisli construction over the monoids of the bicategory \(\Prof\), which we call \textbf{promonads}.
-Promonads over the base category \(\V\) that are also Tambara modules for the product appear frequently in the literature on functional programming languages under the name of \emph{arrows}~\cite{hughes00}.
+In the same way that we can construct a Kleisli category over a monad, we will perform a Kleisli construction over the monoids of the bicategory \(\Prof\), which are called \textbf{promonads}.
+Promonads over the base category \(\V\) that are also Tambara modules for the product appear frequently in the literature on functional programming languages under the name of \emph{arrows}~\cite{hughes00,jacobs09,rivas14}.

 \begin{definition} A \textbf{promonad} is given by a \Vt{category} \(\A\), an endoprofunctor \(T \colon \A^{op} \otimes \A \to \V\), and two \Vt{natural} families \(\eta_{X,Y} \colon \C(X,Y) \to T(X,Y)\) and \(\mu_{X,Y} \colon (T \diamond T)(X,Y) \to T(X,Y)\) satisfying the following unitality and associativity axioms.